drcode/good-guesser/README.md

 Note that GoodGuesser does basic things to try to maintain decent performance:

 1. GoodGuesser will only reload the gg file if it has been modified
-1. GoodGuesser will only recalculate the regression on first run, or if the file has changed, or if the calling parameters have changed, or if the `:actual-value` flag has been specified and a new guess needs to be made.
+1. GoodGuesser will only recalculate the regression on first run, or if the file has changed, or if the calling parameters have changed, or if the `:actual-value` flag has been specified and a subsequent new guess needs to be made.

 You can get the raw parameters of the linear regression by calling good-guesser with the `:verbose` flag: